Adam-Lechnos/jenkins-dynamic-multiselect-repo-data/README.md

-# jenkins-jsonselector-dirparser-dynamic
+# jenkins-dynamic-multiselect-repo-data
-Parse list of JSON files for Jenkins Active Choice Parameter contingent upon dynamic variables
+Pull latest list of data from a GitHub repo directory for Jenkins Multi Select.
+Selects a directory based on variable values